MERCYGATUNE/PHASE-2-REACT-RED-DRIP-GROUP-PROJECT/README.md

 Used to install Axios library via npm.Its used for making HTTP requests from browsers.
 ## `npm install react-router-dom
 Used to install packages that provide routing capabilities for React applications when using the DOM.
+## `json-server --watch data.json --port 9000`
+Used to run server to fetch data for bloodbanklist component.

 ## Getting Started with Create React App